In this post we will cover what slow living is, and how to get started.

 9. Learn a Self-Reliance Skill

 These are skills that can help you become more resourceful and instill confidence.
-One example could be learning how to can or preserve food.
+One example could be learning how to preserve food or make sourdough bread.
 Maybe even learning how to maintain your vehicle, or tackling some home repairs or projects.

 10. Take on a Creative Hobby